osrf/ros2multirobotbook/src/security.md

 elements is provided by the DDS security tools which help ensure authentication, encryption and access control.
-The dashboard provides the user with an instruments panel while ensuring encryption, integrity and authentication of the server side through TLS.
-The user authentication and access control is made by user/password checking against a database and then providing that user with an access level to the secured ROS 2 network that corresponds to the role of that user.
+The dashboard provides the user with an instruments panel while ensuring encryption, integrity and authentication of the connection to the server through TLS.
+User authentication and access control is made by user/password checking against a database and then providing that user with an access level to the secured ROS 2 network that corresponds to the role of that user.